Updated: 4 days ago

 The USDA Recommended Daily Allowance (RDA) of fruit is 2 cups, but I believe this should be the bare minimum daily intake.
 Everyone is so different - some people feel better eating fruit all day, and others feel better with less.
 I recommend using your intuition to find what works best for you, and just keep in mind that there is no such thing as too much fruit.

-** Much of this information has been inspired by the work of Anthony William (Medical Medium), who has even said that the future of our human race depends upon fruit consumption.
+** Much of this information has been inspired by the work of Anthony William (Medical Medium), who has even gone as far as to say that the future of our human race depends upon fruit consumption.